 Criminals are known to stake out RN2, or National Road, between Ndioum and Kidira.
 They may also wait for victims on the RN1 between Kidira and Tambacounda.
 Bandits may ambush cars and buses.

 Try to avoid travel to the Casamance region as well.
 In June 2009, members of the Movement of the Democratic Forces of the Casamance rebel group reportedly killed three individuals in a car jacking near Kawane, a village in northern Casamance.
 These rebels have no qualms about robbing and assaulting civilians and government officials.

-Also watch out for those selling ebony as souvenirs, as some dodgy vendors will just sell regular wood covered in boot polish to make it look like the real stuff.
+Also watch out for anyone selling ebony as souvenirs, as some dodgy vendors will just sell regular wood covered in boot polish to make it look like the real stuff.
 Make sure you're buying locally made, ethically-sourced souvenirs.

 Another common type of crime in Senegal is fraud.
-Business, visa and dating scams all abound, and can result in physical violence in addition to loss of money.
+Business, visa and dating scams are very common here, and can result in physical violence or loss of money.